- Named for Raymond E. Manchester, Dean Emeritus of Men, 1926-1954. Dedicated in 1963.

 Dining Close to Manchester Hall:

-Manchester and Fletcher Halls together are staffed by a Residence Hall Director (RHD), an Assistant Residence Hall Director (ARHD), and fourteen Resident Assistants (RAs).
+Manchester and Fletcher Halls together are staffed by a Residence Hall Director (RHD), a Graduate Assistant (GA), and fourteen Resident Assistants (RAs).
 The staff's main goals are to provide the residents with valuable information, create a positive community through educational programming, maintain a safe and high-quality living environment and serve as a resource whenever a student has a question or concern.

 The Manchester Hall Council also operates with the goal of improving student living.
 Hall Council provides all residents with an opportunity to interact with one another through weekly meetings and a variety of fun activities and programs.
 The Executive Board provides leadership opportunities within the hall, as well as the whole campus.